defenseunicorns/pepr/docs/customresources.md

 });
 ```

-## Registering new types
+## Using new types

-After generating the types, it's essential to register them with Pepr.
+The generated types can be imported into Pepr.
 This can be achieved by incorporating the generated files into the capability.
 For instance, to integrate Istio's `ProxyConfig` type into the `hello-pepr` capability, you should include the pertinent sections of the generated file.
 Specifically, Pepr requires the `class`, its associated types, and registry details.
 Once set up, you can manage the `ProxyConfig` as seamlessly as any other resource.

 ```typescript
 import {